spacetelescope/webbpsf/docs/references.rst

     However, this algorithm could probably be improved further.

+Weak lenses: The lenses are nominally +- 8 and +4 waves at 2.14 microns.
+The as built defocus values are as follows based on component testing:  7.76198, -7.74260, 3.90240.

 NIRSpec
 --------
 NIRspec field of view rotation: 41.5 degrees.
 Matt Lallo, draft SIAF information; and Ball SI Fields for WFS&C document, J. Scott Knight